-F - Significant Changes from Fiscal Year Ended March 31, 2017 to March 31, 2018
+F - Significant Changes from Fiscal Year Ended March 31, 2018 to March 31, 2019

-Transfer of all assets from the Low Rent Public Housing Program to the Business Activities Program is the result of the Authority converting all of its public housing units to RAD.
+During fiscal year 2018, the Authority Transferred of all assets from the Low Rent Public Housing Program to the Business Activities Program is the result of the Authority converting all of its public housing units to RAD.
+Fiscal year 2019 represents the first full year operating under the RAD Program.
+The most notable change is the elimination of Operating Subsidy and Capital Fund Grants and in increase in HCV Program Grants.